 Art Conservation Portfolio

-Jennifer is an emerging art conservator with experience working with ceramics and metal, wood, leather, textiles and paper.
-Jennifer is currently exploring all materials but she would like to specialize in paintings and reproductions
+Jennifer is an emerging art and cultural heritage conservator with experience working with ceramics, metal, wood, leather, textiles, photographs, paper and paintings.
+She is currently exploring all materials but has a special interest in paintings, works of art on paper and reproductions.

 Brass Bullet Casing

+(Image left: before treatment, image right: after treatment).
 This object was an ammunition cartridge case from a bullet, originating from a Bofors cannon, from a private collector.
 Before treatment, the brass was very dull.
-The treatment for this object was to polish with fine-grain powdered calcium carbonate mixed with reverse osmosis water and pig cloth and cotton swabs, in a circular motion and then rinsed with reverse osmosis water to remove excess calcium carbonate and was allowed to air dry on a paper towel
+The treatment for this object was to polish with fine-grain powdered calcium carbonate mixed with reverse osmosis water and pig cloth and cotton swabs, in a circular motion and then rinsed with reverse osmosis water to remove excess calcium carbonate and was allowed to air dry on a paper towel.

 Ceramic Plate

+(Image left: post breakage, image middle: mapping with painter’s tape, image right: after repair).
 This ceramic-ware plate was broken and then repaired with Polaroid B-72.
-A loss sherd was discarded and recreated with dental plaster.
-The plaster was then painted with acrylic paint to replicate the loss
+A loss-sherd was discarded and recreated using Plaster of Paris.
+The plaster was then painted with acrylic paint to replicate the loss.

 Wooden Violin Case

-This object is a leather-wrapped pair of bison or steer horn on a pentagonal wooden plaque.
+(Image left: before treatment, image right: after treatment).
+This object is a leather-wrapped pair of bison or steer horns on a pentagonal wooden plaque.
 There was an abrasion on the leather surface.
-The treatment for this object was: generalized surface cleaning with a polyurethane sponge, casting the leather surface with sausage skin to obtain the texture with Easy-Mould, cutting the cast to size and inpainting it with acrylic paint and then adhering the cast patch to the artifact with Lascaux 303
+The treatment for this object was: generalized surface cleaning with a polyurethane sponge, casting the leather surface with sausage skin to obtain the texture with Easy-Mold, cutting the cast to size and inpainting it with acrylic paint and then adhering the cast patch to the artifact with Lascaux 303.

 Leather and Mounted Horn Object